what you need to know about cancer in dogs and cats

-Tumor – The abnormal growth caused by the neoplastic/cancerous disease process.
+The abnormal growth caused by the neoplastic/cancerous disease process.
 Tumors can be of almost any conceivable size and shape depending on the type of cell that is affected.

-Malignant – The opposite of benign.
+The opposite of benign.
 Malignant tumors can grow very quickly and are often able to spread through the bloodstream (metastasize).
 Many forms of cancer can be “staged” to assess how malignant they are.

 Now we have some useful terms, let’s get back to what happens when we’re in a position where we have to use these words about our pets:

 First rule?
 Don’t panic.
 Get the facts.
 We’re in a position to know more about these diseases and the options to treat them than ever before.
 In fact, some of our treatments are more advanced than those in human medicine.

 The tidal wave of veterinary specialization that has swelled up over the past ten to twenty years means that we now have dedicated oncologists for our pets that can help advise owners on the most up-to-date options for treatment of their pets.
 Having said that, more advanced care comes with a more advanced price tag.
-When you realize that chemotherapy, radiotherapy and surgery are often viable treatments for some forms of cancer, you can appreciate that costs stack up.
+When you realize that chemotherapy, radiotherapy, and surgery are often viable treatments for some forms of cancer, you can appreciate that costs stack up.

-Cancer treatment is one of the areas where I think that people really see the value in their Petplan insurance.
-We’ve paid claims for all types of neoplasia including bone cancer, mast cell tumors, lymphoma and even brain tumors.
+Cancer treatment is one of the areas where I think that people really see the value in their pet insurance.
+We’ve paid claims for all types of neoplasia including bone cancer, mast cell tumors, lymphoma, and even brain tumors.
 While not all of these stories have happy endings, our policyholders are always grateful for the ability to do everything they can for their pets without having to worry about the financial implications of expensive and protracted veterinary care.